devnumber9-coder/SOC-Portfolio/docs/Windows-Authentication-Brute-Force-Detection.md

 ```

 ### Scheduling
-If you want it to run every 5 minutes (cron):
+If wanted it to run every 5 minutes (cron):
 - Cron schedule: `*/5 * * * *`

 > In Splunk: Save As → Alert → Schedule → Cron Schedule and paste the expression above.